 I am sure that you have seen competent people present without confidence and confident people who lack competence (nothing is as dangerous as a confident fool!).

 When coaching people to feel confident in presenting, I use a technique that I call, “The Vessel of Confidence”.
 This involves finding your physiology of confidence, and ‘anchoring’ this so that you can trigger it at will.
-Once you have a vessel of confidence, you can access your competence and add content for your presentation.
+Once you have a vessel of confidence, you can access your competence and add content to your presentation.

 The biggest mistake people make in preparing for a presentation is only thinking about the content and forgetting to practice that content from the physiology of confidence.